junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No one's stopping you," Dean snaps.

 Lucifer holds two palms up, a look of helplessness.
 "But look, I'm weakened.
 Amara, the cuff, and Sam!
 I like the kinks, but this is just -- too kinky even for me."
 He touches his throat, gesturing at his grace.
-"I was the brightest light for millions of years, even in the Cage, I'm sure.
+"I was the brightest light for millions of years, even in the Cage -- the Morningstar and everything.
 But just unfortunately not tonight.
 What's the word?
 Bad timing --"

-"How do we brighten you up?"
-Dean asks dryly.
+"How do we juice you up?"
+Dean swallows, asking dryly.

-"Let me see," Lucifer starts counting fingers, "at least one million souls -- I don't mind where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, but it would work so nicely; oh, and a better vessel, stronger, bigger, taller, like Sam!"
+"Let me see," Lucifer starts counting fingers with a wide smile, "a few million souls -- I don't mind where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, missed it so much, but it would work so nicely --"

+"What's it like?
+Your sword?"
+Dean asks.

+"You know, strong, big, long.
+I can ride along.
+And best of all -- it's not very far or difficult to find."
+Lucifer curls his lips, eyes shifting to Sam, glancing him up and down.

+"Me."
+Sam takes a shallow breath.

+"You can go to Hell," Dean snaps at Lucifer.

+"Been there, done that.
+Not a fan," the Devil answers.

 "Dean -- we are not seriously talking about 'how to make Lucifer powerful again', are we?"
 Cas warns with a low voice.